alterthefuture/Neptune-bot/README.md

 made by xqi#1400 and myst#0001

 # Note
-We are not done with the bot and will add more commands as time goes on
+We are not done with the bot and will add more commands as time goes on, as of now feel free to use the bot as is.

 # Requirements
 * Node.js recommended latest version - https://nodejs.org/en/